benbahrenburg/benCoding.AlarmManager/README.md

 Yes but the URL must be an image located in Resources/android/images/ or an Android content URI.

 <h3>My project isn't receiving alarm</h3>
 Please make sure you have the correct receiver entries setup in your tiapp.xml file.
-See the ExampleProject for details.
+See the example tiapp.xml for details.
 Additionally after adding the receiver entries you will need to clean your project and relaunch the emulator.

 <h3>Why does it restart my app when I click on the notification?</h3>
 You need to make sure you have the singleTop launchMode set in your tiapp.xml file.
 See below for a snippet and the ExampleProject for an full example.